-Dragon Quest XI S Echoes of an Elusive Age Definitive Edition makes its way to both PlayStation 4 and Xbox One.
+Dragon Quest XI S Echoes of an Elusive Age Definitive Edition makes its way to Google Stadia.
 While maintaining all the things players loved in the 2017 remake of the game, this version now includes brand new story content, new ways to play and tons of additional features not available in the original release.

-Can Square Enix pull fans back into this experience again in 2020, with brand new content?
+Can Square Enix pull fans back into this experience again in 2021?
 Let’s dive in and take a look!

 Dragon Quest XI S: Echoes of an Elusive Age Definitive Edition Details